apollographql/apollo/docs/source/references/apollo-config.md

 };
 ```

-If you're loading a single schema file, you can also pass the path as a string rather than a list of strings.
+If you're loading a single schema file, you can pass the path as a string instead of as a list of strings.

+> Support for linking _multiple_ local schema files is available in the Apollo CLI version 2.18.2 and later, and in the Apollo VS Code extension version 1.10.2 and later.

 ### `client.includes`